Are you involved in a family law dispute?

 agreement by way of court orders (which would then make the agreement able to be

-The Family Court has available counsellors who are able to assist parties to
+The Family Court has available counselors who are able to assist parties to

 reach an agreement in relation to their children.
 If you are having difficulty